 All the software packages which are created using Desktop Central are stored in a central Software Repository.
 Once saved, these packages can be reused multiple times.
 There are two types of software repositories available in Desktop Central: Network Share Repository and HTTP Repository.
 Network Share repository is used while deploying software packages to LAN agents and HTTP repository is required for deploying software packages to WAN agents.

-Creating different packages for installing or uninstalling the same application can get tedious.
+Creating different packages for installing or uninstalling the same application in software deployment tools can get tedious.
 In Desktop Central, once you create a package, it can be used to perform both the operations for MSI, EXE, MSU, APPX and MSP applications.

 Desktop Central supports installing or uninstalling the application as a specific user.
-By default, all applications are installed as "System User", which the Desktop Central agent has access to.
+After application deployment, all applications are installed as "System User" by default.

 Software Deployment is the process of installing software on multiple or all the computers within a network from a central location.
-Software Deployment comprises of the following activities:
+Put simply, it involves installing, uninstalling, updating software in the target systems or users.
+Software Deployment consists of the following activities: